-I was prescribed a low dose of progesterone hormone cream unique for me.
+I was prescribed a low dose of progesterone and estrogen hormone cream unique for me.
 I use this twice a day by rubbing into my wrists.

 After two weeks I could feel a massive difference, my hot flushes had gone, my sleep had improved which was so important for me.
 My brain fog had lifted and muscular issues had improved vastly.